Endodontics - Winthrop, MA

-Endodontic therapy, more commonly known as root canal treatment, is performed when the root of a tooth is infected.
-When decay or an injury result in a root infection, endodontic therapy treats the problem before bacteria can cause further damage.
-When left untreated, a root canal infection can result in immense pain, the spread of diseased tissue to other teeth, and even the need to extract the tooth.
-Fortunately, today’s modern technology makes it possible to perform root canal therapy in a way that is no more uncomfortable than the process used to place a common filling.
+Endodontic therapy, more commonly known as root canal treatment, is performed on an unhealthy, infected nerve of a tooth.
+When decay or facial trauma results in an infection around the root of your tooth, endodontic therapy treats the problem before bacteria can cause further damage.
+If left untreated, the infection can spread and result in immense pain, oftentimes necessitating extraction of the tooth.
+Fortunately, today’s modern technology makes it possible to perform root canal therapy in a way that is no less comfortable than the process of placing a filling.

 Effective Root Canal Therapy

 During root canal treatment, the affected area is anesthetized for optimal patient comfort.
 Any diseased tissue within the canal(s) of the tooth is removed and cleared of any sign of infection.
 The resultant cavity is then filled with a biocompatible material and sealed to prevent future damage.
 A custom crown is then placed over the tooth to restore full form and function.

 How Do I Know if I Need Root Canal Treatment?